 As they move into Years 10 and 11, students embark on courses leading to public examinations.
 This means that, as they start to prepare for these examinations, the curriculum becomes less wide-ranging compared with the previous stage of education, as students start to specialise in particular subjects.
 The curriculum followed by students during Key Stage 4 at Mulberry UTC, however, remains broad-based and wide-ranging.
 The level of challenge in the curriculum also remains high and students are encouraged to stretch themselves beyond their previous levels of achievement.
 The curriculum at the UTC is made accessible to all students with disabilities or special educational needs through quality first teaching and additional specialist help from the support for learning team.
 Further information about how Mulberry UTC meets its duties outlined in the the Equality Act 2010 and the Special Educational Needs and Disability Regulations 2014 can be found in our Special Educational Needs and Disabilities policy.

 All Key Stage 4 students study a core curriculum of English language, English literature, Mathematics, Science, Physical Education, Personal Development and Religious Education.
 All student also choose two technical options,

 These choices have been carefully selected to ensure that every student is well prepared for their future careers and for fulfilling and satisfying lives in work, leisure and at home.

 All classrooms at Mulberry UTC are equipped with interactive whiteboards and teachers make full use of this equipment to enhance participation and engagement in lessons.
-Laptops and iPads are used as learning aids, for example by allowing visually impaired students to enlarge diagrams or text.
-Mulberry will be developing its Virtual Learning Environment (VLE) this year and this should provide further exciting opportunities to use technology to enhance the student learning experience.
+Laptops and Tablets are used as learning aids, for example by allowing visually impaired students to enlarge diagrams or text.
+Mulberry UTC offers a Virtual Learning Environment (VLE) through Microsoft Teams which provides further exciting opportunities to use technology to enhance the student learning experience.

 Please do not hesitate to contact the school if you have any queries about the curriculum.
 We wish you a successful and enjoyable year.

 Aims and Mission Statement